.

 1. Text Link

-Like most business enterprises, molecular, clinical, and anatomic pathology laboratories sustain themselves by receiving payment.
-What makes them unique is that most of their laboratory billing solutions must pass through Medicare, Medicaid, and insurance companies.
+Like most business enterprises, molecular, clinical, and anatomic pathology laboratories sustain themselves by receiving payments.
+What makes them unique is that most of their laboratory billing solutions must pass through Medicare, Medicaid, and private insurance companies.

-Unfortunately, much to the disdain of lab managers and directors, insurance companies (commonly known as payers within the industry) employ a host of reasons to delay and deny payment.
+Unfortunately, to the dismay of lab managers, insurance companies (commonly known as payers in the industry) employ a host of tactics to delay and deny payments.

 In addition to reduced reimbursement rates, ever-changing payer rules, and a growing population of uninsured and underinsured patients, today’s laboratories face unprecedented staffing shortfalls, making it difficult for some labs to prosper.